-But we do feel like the situation is improving.
+But we do feel like bus transportation is improving.
 If nothing else, the addition of bus wait times to the My Disney Experience app means you shouldn’t be stuck endlessly waiting.

-Moreover, it’s easier than ever to Uber (or Lyft, or Minnie Van) around Walt Disney World.
+Moreover, it’s easier than ever to Uber (or Lyft) around Walt Disney World (or use a Minnie Van).
 If getting around quickly is your big concern, consider that two daily Minnie Van rides will still be significantly cheaper than the premium you’d pay to stay at a deluxe resort (where you’ll still have long trips to some of the parks)

 4. Ample Quick Service Food